bazzlebream/dawn-of-everything/docs/agriculture_is_a_necessary_foundation_for_durable_inequalities.md

 		- or they are in transition, "on the way" to becoming farmers

 ## 1. possible responses
-> Foragers are **populations which don’t rely on biologically domesticated plants and animals as their primary sources of food.** Therefore, if it becomes apparent that a good number of them have in fact possessed complex systems of land tenure, or worshipped kings, or practised slavery,
+> Foragers are **populations which don’t rely on biologically domesticated plants and animals as their primary sources of food.** Therefore, if it becomes apparent that a good number of them have in fact possessed complex systems of land tenure, or worshiped kings, or practiced slavery,
 > - **this altered picture of their activities doesn’t somehow magically turn them into ‘proto-farmers’**.
 > - Nor does it justify the invention of endless sub-categories like ‘complex’ or ‘affluent’ or ‘delayed-return’ hunter-gatherers
 	> - which is simply another way of ensuring such peoples are kept in what the Haitian anthropologist [[Michel-Rolph Trouillot]] called the ‘[[savage slot]]’, their **histories defined and circumscribed by their mode of subsistence** – as if they were people who really ought to be lazing around all day, but for some reason got ahead of themselves.